 While hog roasts are a popular option for modern celebrations, they’re also regularly selected for occasions steeped in history and tradition themselves.
 For example, the Gourmet Hog Roast Company recently catered for an annual summer event which celebrates the Yeomen Warders (Beefeaters) at the Tower of London.
 The tradition of the Beefeaters has been in place since Tudor times, so a hog roast was the perfect food to serve at such an occasion.
 Hog roasts are also used to bring a sense of history to other celebrations too.
 For example, they’re often chosen for sharing feast wedding banquets held on long tables.

 When deciding on your hog roast menu, there are many variations and flavours you can choose.
 However, there are some essential elements to create the ultimate traditional feast.
 The hog is the centrepiece of your menu, having been slow-cooked until it’s succulent and full of flavour.
 There’s also the sides to think about, including fresh bread rolls, tasty salads and seasoned roast potatoes, which we always cook beneath the pig to capitalise on the incredible taste of the juices.
 Accompaniments which can’t be missed include apple sauce and of course, out of this world, crispy crackling.

 If you’re organising a traditional event, speak to the Gourmet Hog Roast Company.
-We work across the South East, including areas of Berkshire, Hampshire and Kent.
+We work across the South East, including areas of Berkshire, Hampshire, Winchester and Kent.
 Contact us now to discuss your hog roast event catering ideas.